7 Misunderstanding and Deception

 Sometimes, even after minimal exposure to the Christian faith, missionaries referred to select Native peoples as “very good Christians.”
 Shortly before arriving at Gravier’s Illinois mission earlier in 1698, the Seminary priests came upon a Native hut and were “consoled to see a perfectly good Christian woman” within one.
 When they later met Chief Rouensa, father of the well-known Christian convert Marie, they too declared him a “good Christian.”[16]
 But no missionaries had ever worked among the Tunicas.
 Other than Father de Montigny’s rapid teachings and baptisms, the Tunicas had no concept of Christianity.
 A newly baptized Tunica man suffering from a fatal disease—how did he so quickly gain the title “Good Christian”?
 In all probability, physical movements that visually aligned with Christian gestures and verbalizations likely caught their attention.[17]

 Catholic missionaries looked for particular gestures, movements, and actions that they believed visually demonstrated and thus communicated one’s Christian faith to another.
 But Native spirituality also stressed performance, particularly when interacting with one’s manitous and sacred ceremonies.
 This exterior physical expression “released the transformative power contained in ritual knowledge and in relationships with manitous.
 Ritual action helped maintain balance and order in the world.”[18]
-Take the Natchez chief for example.
-“Each morning he [the Grand Soleil] arose, he went to the door of his home, extended his arms, and turned to the east to greet the rising sun as if to give thanks for a new day, much like a priest who lifts upwards his hands to give thanks for the blessed body and blood of Christ.”[19]
+For example: “Each morning he [the Natchez chief or Grand Soleil] arose, he went to the door of his home, extended his arms, and turned to the east to greet the rising sun as if to give thanks for a new day, much like a priest who lifts upwards his hands to give thanks for the blessed body and blood of Christ.”[19]
 Consequently, when missionaries saw such physical evidence–bowing to the cross, holding a crucifix, closing eyes as one listened to prayer, reciting words prayerfully, or lifting one’s hands or eyes skyward–they assumed “that Native individuals were praying to the Christian God and thus were very good Christians.”
-To be clear, bowing, praying, closing one’s eyes, or even holding a sacred object were just as equally Native in style as they were a part of Christianity.[20]
+To be clear, bowing, praying, closing one’s eyes, or even holding a sacred object were just as much Native in style as they were a part of Christianity.[20]
 But miscommunication could also work in the opposite direction.
 The Florida Indians, for example, assumed the French Huguenots worshipped the sun because of the way they lifted their eyes skyward.
 “The Indians, who had listened attentively, thinking, I suppose, that we were worshiping the sun because we always had our eyes lifted up to Heaven, rose up when the prayers were ended and came to salute Captain Jean Ribault.”[21]
 While the French likely interpreted correctly what they believed the Florida Indians were thinking, the latter probably did misunderstand what they saw.

 Crosses and Columns